Carina-P/hire-hens/README.md

     - which orders have not been delivered yet
     - which orders includes rentals that is not returned and be able to see if they are overdue.

+- US_018: As an administrator I want to be able to mark an order that has no delivery date as delivered.

+- US_019: As an administrator I want to be able to mark a rental item that has a due date as returned.

 ### Structure Plane
 - A "homepage" with a picture of hens.
 - Navbar with:
     - Brand-image that leads to homepage.
-    - Link to page where user can rent product.
-Easily guided through a flow building a package of rental products to hire for same amount of time.
+    - Link to page where user can rent products.
-    - Link to page where user can buy eg. food and bedding
+    - Link to page where user can buy products.
     - Link to page with FAQ
     - Link to cart
-    - Sign up and Login In, or Log Out
+    - Link to register and login in, or log out
-    - Profile page
+    - Link to profile page
     - For administrators only an link to administer:
-        - Products
+        - products
-        - Orders
+        - orders
         - FAQs
 - Rental-page
     - One page for each category(Hens, Coops and Equipment) of products.
     - One page for each product with more detailed information and possibility to add to cart.
 This page is reached from the category of products page.
 - Buy-page:
     - One page for each category( Hens, Coops, Equipment and Consumables) of products.
     - One page for each product with more detailed information and possibility to add product to cart.
 This page is reached from the category of products page.
 - FAQ-page:
-    - Questions and answeres to frequently asked questions.
+    - Questions and answers to frequently asked questions.
-- Cart page:
+- Cart-page:
     - Information what the cart consists of and possibility to change its content.
 Cart consists of a rental part and a part with items to buy.
     - Link to checkout page.
 - Checkout page: